6 – Huss and Jerome

 Note.—The bull of Gregory VII mentioned in the text was issued in 1079 A. D.

-2. The Scattering of believers by persecution or oppression has frequently been signally blessed of heaven in disseminating light.
+2. The scattering of believers by persecution or oppression has frequently been signally blessed of heaven in disseminating light.
 Acts 11:19-21.
 This is illustrated in the history recorded in this chapter.
 97:1; 100:3 [109:1, 112:2]

 3. Wycliffe belonged to a family of the nobility, and he had no financial difficulties to face in the acquisition of an education.
 Huss furnishes an example of a youth from a home of poverty.
 Both, however, applied themselves diligently to study, and both were exemplary in the purity of their lives.
 98:1, 2 [110:2, 3]